Gallery Concerts

 Performer's Bios

-Historical clarinetist Dominic Giardino enjoys a varied professional life as a performer, administrator, and researcher.
-This season, Dominic can be heard in the period-instrument orchestras of the Smithsonian Academy, Opera Lafayette, Boston Baroque, and the Washington Bach Consort.
-He appears regularly in concerts with the Raleigh Camerata, Three Notch’d Road: The Virginia Baroque Ensemble, and Wit’s Folly.
-Dominic has recorded with the Smithsonian Chamber Players, the Bach Choir of Bethlehem Orchestra, and Newberry’s Victorian Cornet Band.
-He is the executive director of Arizona Early Music, instructor of historical clarinets at the University of North Texas, and the historical ensembles program coordinator with George Mason University’s Green Machine Athletic Bands.
+Historical clarinetist Dominic Giardino enjoys a varied professional life as a performer, administrator, educator, and researcher.
+Dominic performs in period-instrument orchestras throughout the continent, including in recent seasons with Boston Baroque, the Washington Bach Consort, and the Pacific Baroque Orchestra.
+He also regularly performs in chamber music programs with the Raleigh Camerata and Wit’s Folly.
+Dominic has recorded with the Smithsonian Chamber Players, the Bach Choir of Bethlehem Orchestra, Newberry’s Victorian Cornet Band, and Three Notch’d Road: The Virginia Baroque Ensemble.
+He is the executive director of Arizona Early Music, serves on the faculties of the University of North Texas and George Mason University, and co-directs the period-instrument ensemble Music of the Regiment.
 Dominic is a 2016 Fulbright grantee and holds degrees from the Eastman School of Music and the Royal Conservatory of The Hague.

 Jonathan Oddie is professor of practice in historical performance: historical keyboards at the Indiana University Jacobs School of Music.
 Jonathan is in demand across the United States as a versatile performer on harpsichord, fortepiano, and continuo organ.
 As a continuo player, he works with leading musicians including violinist Dmitry Sinkovsky and flutist Janet See, and with orchestras including Portland Baroque Orchestra and the Seattle Symphony.
 He has performed on chamber music series including Gallery Concerts Seattle and the Philadelphia Chamber Music Society, and has been featured as a soloist with the Northwest Sinfonietta and Saratoga Orchestra.
 Jonathan studied piano and harpsichord at Indiana University, where his teachers included Elisabeth Wright, Jean-Louis Haguenauer, and Edmund Battersby.
 Oddie also holds a doctorate in musicology from the University of Oxford, where he researched the instrumental music of English composer Orlando Gibbons (1583-1625).
 He has published research in the journals Early Music and Historical Performance.
 His awards include a Performer's Certificate from the Jacobs School of Music and a Frank Huntington Beebe Fellowship.